piqnt/planck.js/docs/pages/collision.md

 manifold.

 During simulation shapes may move and the manifolds may change.
 Points may be added or removed.
-You can detect this using GetPointStates.
+You can detect this using `GetPointStates()`.

 ```js
 let state1 = []; // [PointState]